RBAC best practices

 If you assign permissions directly to a user, document the reason internally.

 Define a small set of core, reusable roles that apply across projects and products.
-This creates a shared mental model, and reduces administrative overhead.
-Review the following table for examples of roles you might create, their intended use, and the permissions they provide.
+This creates a shared mental model and reduces administrative overhead.
+Review the following table for example roles, intended use, and permissions.

 | Role | Intended For | Permissions Summary |